 Google Play In-App Purchase

-You can use Google Play’s billing to sell the following in-app purchases types:
+Following Google Play’s willing can be used to sell the following in-app purchases types:

 Users can purchase such digital products or content with a single and non-repetitive charge.
 There are two types of one-time products – consumable and non-consumable.